cisco/lal-build-manager/SPEC.md

  - *lal install component=version [--save]*: fetches a specific version.
 The optional `--save` flag will also update the manifest file locally.

-The specific version is either a number corresponding to the last tag, or it's a name corresponding to something in `store` (see `lal store`).
+The specific version is either a number corresponding to the last tag, or it's a name corresponding to something in `stash` (see `lal stash`).
 Without a specific version, the latest version is installed.

 ### Uncommon/Advanced/Internal Command Specification
 #### lal shell